A warm welcome to Year 1 from Mrs. Cooke and Mrs. Kirkpatrick!

-Thank you for all your support, and if you have any questions please do not hesitate to ask.
+If you have any questions whatsoever, please do not hesitate to ask.

 |Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

 |Contact us||Contact us||Contact us||Art||Contact us||Art|

 |Contact us||Contact us||Contact us||Computing||Computing||Computing|